lifeisgorgeous/mysite/content/post/ArrayVsListinPython.md

 I started to explore the uses of the data structures more in-depth in Python.
 Suddenly, a question stuck in my mind that can we use a list in replace of an array in Python.
 Then I started a little research from books and over the Internet and tried to tie up what I learn in this blog.

 **Note**: In Python, we write programs from an abstraction level, that’s why it’s also called high-level programming language that means Python is more human-readable code than machine-readable.
 To understand the core concept of an Array-based sequence more in-depth, in Part 2 of this blog we will discuss the concept of the low-level array and dynamic array class in Python.
 I will try to write more relevant details of those concepts in the next part very soon!
 This blog may not be helpful for very beginners in programming.
-For whom it may concern, who knows Python or any other programming language or the basics of programming let’s deep dive into the similarities and differences between Array, List, and Tuple using Python!
+For whom it may concern, who knows Python or any other programming language or the basics of programming let’s dive deeper into the similarities and differences between Array, List, and Tuple using Python!

 ###  Revision: What is an Array?